kslau07/flight-booker/README.md

 ## My Goals

+I will not use any Rails form helpers for project, as recommended by the lesson.
+I will be working with bare HTML tags and attributes in order to understand how Rails interacts with these HTML controls.

 I hope to gain a better understanding of nested forms, `accepts_nested_attributes_for`, and model associations.

 ## Thoughts After